International Health Technology Assessment, Pricing and Reimbursement (IHTA) (online) (MSc/Diploma/Certificate/Continuing Professional Development)

 |HAR6113||Cost-effectiveness Modelling in International HTA||Alan Brennan||Spring|

-Year 2 modules (HAR6115 is core, all other modules are optional)
+Year 2 modules (HAR6115 and HAR692 are core, all other modules are optional)

 |HAR6115||Economic Evaluation in International HTA||Simon Dixon and Phil Shackley||Autumn|